PennDesign's Commitment to Diversity

 PennDesign Student Town Hall on Diversity (Feb 23)

 The Diversity Committee presents an opportunity for students to meet for lunch and share thoughts and concerns with faculty and staff in an informal forum on Friday February 23 at 12 noon in the Upper Gallery.
 This is an open & casual pizza lunch providing an opportunity for any PennDesign student to talk about their experiences and provide input on ways to make progress towards a more inclusive community that celebrates equality and multiple voices.
-We ask students to RSVP to email@example.com by Feb 20.
+We ask students to RSVP to email@example.com.

 ICA Artist Talk: Cameron Rowland (Mar 1)